apnatvar/apnatvar/README.md

 - 👋 Hi, I’m @apnatvar.
-4th Year Computer Engineering Student at Trinity College Dublin.
-Welcome.
+Recent Computer Engineering Graduate (TCD).
+Currently working as SDE 1, looking for new opportunities actively.
-- 👀 I’m interested in ML/AI/Data Science.
+- 👀 I’m interested in Software Development (Cloud-based), DevOps, and CloudOps roles.
-- 🌱 I was focussing on ML/Deep Learning during my winter break.
-Since my next semester has begun, I will be focussing chiefly on the classrom.
-I will probably be working on smaller python and c codes to keep in touch with these languages.
+- 🌱 I was focussing on ML/Deep Learning during my college years apart from basic Computer Engineering.
+My recent work experience was developing and maintaining a cloud-based application and I worked with several tools like Kubernetes, Kafka, Nats, Helm, Azure, Linux, and so much more.
 - 📫 Available on LinkedIn at www.linkedin.com/in/apnatva-singh-rawat or email me at arawat@tcd.ie. https://apnatvar.github.io/apnatvar.github.io/ is still under development but I would appreciate any feedback.

 A lot of the code uploaded on this git would code I have written for various modules in Computer Engineering.
-I will work to update these regularly but there will be an assured update at the end of each semester.
-Some of the codes are from courses/books etc that I undertook during summer/winter holidays.
+Other than that I took some external courses and any code I wrote in the fulfillment of the requirements of the course is presented here.

 ### *Some of my favourite projects*
 ##### Cyclistic Data Analysis - https://github.com/apnatvar/analytics/tree/main/Cyclistic